Guy Barnett (British politician)

 Nicolas Guy Barnett (23 August 1928 – 24 December 1986) was a British Labour Party politician.
-He was the Member of Parliament for South Dorset from a by-election victory in 1962 until he was unseated in 1964, and later for Greenwich from a 1971 by-election until his death.
+He was the Member of Parliament (MP) for South Dorset from a by-election victory in 1962 until he was unseated in 1964, and later for Greenwich from a 1971 by-election until his death.

 Background

 Barnett was born in Dulwich in 1928.
 He was educated at Highgate School and St Edmund Hall, Oxford, where he read politics, philosophy and economics.
 While at Oxford, he became a Quaker, which The Times said was instrumental in developing his left-wing politics.
 Barnett taught at Queen Elizabeth Grammar School, Wakefield, from 1953 to 1959 and at Friends' School, Kamusinga, in Kenya, from 1960 to 1961.
 He then worked for various development charities, including Voluntary Service Overseas.
 He served in the Royal Air Force during his national service.

 Parliamentary career

 After unsuccessfully contesting Scarborough and Whitby in 1959, Barnett was elected as the MP for South Dorset at a by-election in November 1962 after the sitting Conservative MP Victor Montagu succeeded to the peerage as the Earl of Sandwich.
 Barnett only held the seat briefly as he was defeated at the 1964 general election.

 He was returned to Parliament as the MP for Greenwich at a by-election in July 1971, upon the resignation of the sitting Labour MP Richard Marsh to become chairman of British Rail, and held the seat until his death on Christmas Eve 1986.
 The subsequent by-election in February 1987 was won by the SDP candidate Rosie Barnes.